Terminal-2 icon

 Manual key entry (MKE) involves manually typing the details from a shopper's card on the payment terminal.
 You can use this when the payment terminal fails to obtain the card details from the card's chip or magnetic stripe.

-There is no liability shift with MKE.
+It is important to note that there is no liability shift with MKE.
 This means you are fully liable for fraud chargebacks.

 Requirements